hoangcuong2011/Good-Papers/Gaussian Process.md

 it makes senses to find a set of functions f. (???)

-Let us assume we have N different functions: f_1, f_2, ..., f_N.
 Can we define a distribution over functions?
-GP assume that the function's outputs can be sampled from a multivariate Gaussian distribution with mean U and covariate matrix K in which each element ij in the matrix is defined by a specific kernel function k(x_i, x_j).
+It sounds nontrivial but we can.
+GPs assume that the function's outputs can be sampled from a multivariate Gaussian distribution with mean U and covariate matrix K in which each element ij in the matrix is defined by a specific kernel function k(x_i, x_j).

 The size of U is N, and the size of K is NxN.
 Not all arbitrary matrices K gives us valid Gaussian Processes: each covariate matrix needs